simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     ```

 #### Exercise 4.1: Add the authentication logic ####
-In order to authenticate and create a single sign-on experience, we need to perform a couple of things:
+In order to authenticate and create a single sign-on experience, we need to perform a few things (in order):
 - **Add-in:** Get the identity token of the current Office 365 user.
-- **Add-in:** Send the identity token to the Web API and check if the identity token has already been mapped.
+- **Add-in:** Send the identity token to the Web API and check if the identity token has already been mapped to a user in the user service.
 - **Web API:** If a mapping is found (no user credentials needed)
     -  **Add-in:** Return the user data and sign in automatically (single sign-on).
 - **Web API:** If a mappiung is not found (user credentials needed)
     - **Add-in:** Let the user sign in using their credentials.
     - **Add-in:** Send the identity token and user credentials to the Web API.
-    - **Web API:** If the provided credentials are correct, map the identity token with the user in the Web API.
+    - **Web API:** If the provided credentials are correct, map the Office 365 user with the user in the user service.
     - **Web API:** Notify the mail add-in.
     - **Add-in:** Reload the mail add-in and experience single sign-on.

 We need to implement two parts to achieve the above; the front-end (add-in) and backend (Web API).
 Let's begin with the add-in side of things.

-1. In **Home.js**, add the following function to get the current ID token (for the Office 365 user) and send it along with optional credentials to the Web API.
+1. In **Home.js**, add the following function to get the current identity token (for the Office 365 user) and send it along with optional credentials to the Web API.
     ```js
     // Try to authenticate, if credentials for a user is provided - we
     // will try to map it with the Office 365 user in the backend